-A few days ago we were discussing how content —text, images and videos— is the essential matter of the internet.
+A few days ago, we were discussing how content —text, images and videos— is the essential matter of the internet.
 Channels, touchpoints, posts, transactions: all of those require content assets to help users fulfill a goal or complete a task.
 They also follow (or align to) a superior concept: the brand.
-In the digital world, having a voice and a visual language to promote a brand is as basic as it used to be to have a brick and mortar location.
+In the digital world, having a voice, a visual language, and a content strategy to promote a brand is as basic as it used to be to have a brick-and-mortar location.
 And this is what makes marketing more important than ever to the modern (digital) business.

 It’s common knowledge that B2C companies “have all the fun” when it comes to social media: their brands can express themselves easily via social channels, often engaging almost playfully with their end-users and competitors.
 Global brands can even get into a public social media standoff regarding their flagship products, and people are entertained by them as if they were characters in an animated movie.
 A great example is Google vs. Apple and the headphone jack saga.